crazydj8/FedShield-main/README.md

     COUCHDB_PASSWORD = yourcouchdbpassword
     ```

-3) Place the above .env file in the directory:
+3) Place the above .env file in the directory:\

-    communicator
+    ./communicator

 ## Steps to Run Project (to be done in order)
 1) First open 1 terminal window: